What’s a Nutrition Therapist? I’ll answer that… and dispel a few myths

 Myth #3: I must eat a perfect diet.

-What would that be, anyway?
-As the Diamond Dogs say on Ted Lasso, “Perfect is boring!'“ While most my meals comprise of whole foods, including some mix of vegetables, healthy fats (avocado!), meat, fish, poultry, eggs, nuts, berries and the like, I also eat processed foods and sweets here and there.
-I truly enjoy what I eat, and I do not feel deprived.
-Similarly, many of my clients realize that the more they eat nutritious foods, the more they want to eat nutritious foods.
-That is perfect!
+No way!
+And what would the perfect diet be, anyway?
+As the Diamond Dogs say on Ted Lasso, “Perfect is boring!'“ While most of my meals comprise of whole foods, including some mix of vegetables, healthy fats (avocado!), meat, fish, poultry, eggs, nuts, berries and the like, I also eat processed foods and sweets here and there.

 Myth #4: I will make you follow a detailed menu plan.

 I won’t make you do anything, I promise.
-I can provide you a sample 1-week menu plan and teach you how to menu plan, if needed.
-It’s a highly-effective tool for helping you reach your health goals.
-I absolutely love to share simple, nutritious recipes from my files.
+I can provide you a sample 1-week menu plan and teach you how to menu plan.
+It’s a highly-effective tool for helping you reach your health goals and creating some calm amidst a busy, chaotic schedule.
+And I absolutely love to share simple, nutritious recipes with my clients..

 Myth #5: I’m vegan.